Tofame/Tofame/README.md

 - 👋 Hi, I’m @Tofame
-- 👀 I’m interested in chess, skiing, tibia, vodka. (not anymore, but I leave it as a joke XD)
+- 👀 I’m interested in tibia, workout, chess, table tennis, programming (Java, Python, Lua)
-- 🌱 I’m currently learning lua basics.
+- 🌱 I’m currently learning lua basics, java basics.
-- 📫 How to reach me: add on discord -> Tofame#6412
+- 📫 How to reach me: add on discord -> Tofame

 <!---
 Tofame/Tofame is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.